 Credit risk management for CCD is the responsibility of the CCD Credit Committee.
 The CCD Credit Committee comprises the CCD Board and the Head of Credit Management and is responsible for approving product criteria and pricing.
-All changes to lending policy must be approved by the CCD Credit Committee, which meets at least bi-monthly.
+All changes to lending policy must be approved by the CCD Credit Committee, which meets at least every two months.